When Defective Auto Components Cause Accidents Or Worsen Injuries

 When an individual is injured or killed in an auto accident, it is important to examine every aspect of the case, even when another driver is clearly at fault.
-It is often the case that someone suffers far more serious injuries from a malfunctioning safety component in their own vehicle than they suffered from the accident.
+It is often the case that someone suffers far more serious injuries from a malfunctioning safety component in their own vehicle than they suffered from the collision itself.
 This is sometimes called “The accident within the accident.”

 Hundreds of people are seriously injured or killed in California each year in tire blowout accidents, tire-tread separations and other types of tire defects.
 Sudden tire failure is particularly dangerous in vehicles with a high center of gravity such as trucks, sport utility vehicles (SUVs) and 15-passenger vans, which are prone to rollover.